Saherpathan/SEC_EDGAR_Filings/README.md

-# SEC 10-K Filings Downloader
+# SEC 10-K Filings Data

 This Python script lets you download SEC 10-K filings for specified companies from the SEC website using the `sec-edgar-downloader` package.